-4.5.1 Monitor T&A Status via the IO Board
+4.6.1 Monitor T&A Status via the IO Board

-The IO Board displays time and attendance events.
-The IO Board does not track every come-in and go-out event done by users, but does track only the come-in and go-out events done by users using the T&A function keys of the access control devices.

-Note: The IO Board is available only with the Standard Edition of BioStar.
+The IO Board displays time and attendance events only for entrance and exit events performed via the T&A function keys of access control devices.
+This feature is available only in the Standard Edition of BioStar.

 You can use the board to verify recent T&A activities or to quickly determine which users are checked in or out.
 Users can use the board to view their own T&A activities.
-To monitor the time and attendance status of users,
+To monitor the time and attendance status of users.